Photon polarization: Spin and angular momentum operators in differential form

-The nature of probability in quantum mechanics
+Nature of probability in quantum mechanics

 Probability for a single photon

 There are two ways in which probability can be applied to the behavior of photons; probability can be used to calculate the probable number of photons in a particular state, or probability can be used to calculate the likelihood of a single photon to be in a particular state.
 The former interpretation violates energy conservation.
 The latter interpretation is the viable, if nonintuitive, option.
 Dirac explains this in the context of the double-slit experiment: